 - 1 teaspoon vinegar (I sometimes use 1 ½ teaspoons)

-- 2 tablespoons psyllium husks (not powder, but whole husks) (12 grams)
+- 2 tablespoons psyllium husks or 4 teaspoons powder (12 grams)

 Instructions

-- In a mixing bowl, combine the Pillsbury gluten-free flour, sugar, salt, and yeast.
+- In a mixing bowl, combine the gluten-free flour, sugar, salt and yeast.

-- Heat water in the microwave to about 130 degrees F. Pour only ½ cup of the water (114 grams) into a separate bowl and add the psyllium powder.
+- Heat water in the microwave to about 130 degrees F. Pour only ½ cup of the water (114 grams) into a separate bowl and add the psyllium.
 Stir and allow it to form a gel.
-For this, I recommend using a 1 ½ liter bowl or one that you can rinse out and use for the dough (pictured on blog).
+If you are making the stand mixer version, just skip the step of making the gel separately, put the psyllium in with the flour mixture and add all of the hot water as directed below.

 - Press a square of damp parchment paper into the bottom of a bowl.
-I use a 1 ½ liter glass bowl (which I also use to hold the psyllium gel) but you could probably find something a similar size or use a small pan.
+I use a 1 ½ liter glass bowl, but you could probably find something a similar size or use a small pan.
 You just need something for the dough ball to fit in while it rises.
-Pour about a half teaspoon of olive oil in and set the loaf on it then turn to slick the sides.
+Set the loaf on parchment.
+You can brush loaf with olive oil if you'd like.
 Cover and let rise for about 40 minutes.
-It will not double but it will rise.
+It will not double but it will rise and puff.

 - While the dough is rising, place a Dutch oven and its lid in the lower third of the oven and preheat the oven to 450 degrees F.